 From Amboise we drove to the nearby village of Loches where Andrew knew the owners of a bed and breakfast establishment.
 It was an excellent recommendation.

 I stayed in the Sforza room and had the whole upper floor to myself.
 There was a sloping roof and dormer window that opened onto the river and a park beyond.
 The clean air and nocturnal silence that pervades the village Loches was like manna from heaven.
 I couldn’t get enough of the fresh country air nor the gentle burbling sound of the stream that flowed beneath my window, stark contrast to the metallic whine of scooters and cars that flow beneath my window in Paris.
 Even though the nights were cold, I slept with the window wide open.
-It was the long weekend of November 1st.
 Here’s the view from the Sforza room –

 The two gentlemen who run the B&B couldn’t have been more charming and hospitable.
 Jean-Claude is originally from Paris and his business associate, Moha, from Morocco.
 Every morning I’d come downstairs and a smiling Moha would greet me with “Bonjour Mademoiselle!
 Avez-vous bien dormi?”

 “Did I sleep well?”
 I replied, “I think I died and went to heaven!”
 A generous continental breakfast was laid out on the table: yoghurts and jams home-made by Moha; croissants, breads and lots of good coffee.
 We were only three guests that weekend, so Jean-Claude and Moha (and their little black dog) joined us at the large table.
 We engaged in lively conversation.
 It’s rare that innkeepers in France sit down and join their guests at table, so I appreciated their warmth and company.